paulwalk/nonorust/README.md

 (The Rust code here is probably sub-optimal and may not be idiomatic, but this was a learning project 😊)

 ## Puzzle Files
-The puzzle files in the `data` folder are from: [https://github.com/mikix/nonogram-db](https://github.com/mikix/nonogram-db) Each puzzle file is a YAML file which contains the puzzle definition.
+The puzzle files in the `data` folder are from: [https://github.com/mikix/nonogram-db](https://github.com/mikix/nonogram-db).
+However, I have modified the files to use a YAML format that is more suitable for this project.
+Each puzzle file is a YAML file which contains the puzzle definition.
 The required format should be clear from an examination of any one of the puzzle files in the `data` directory.

 ## Example Usage